Prophet Inequalities for I.I.D. Random Variables from an Unknown Distribution: Superlinear Number of Samples

 \section{Superlinear Number of Samples}

-Our final result is that it is in fact possible to get arbitrarily close to the optimal approximation guarantee of a stopping algorithm that knows the distribution \citep{CorreaFHOV17}, if we have access to $O(n^2)$ samples from the distribution.
-We provide details and the proof in the appendix.
+Our final result is that we can in fact match the optimal guarantee achievable by a stopping rule that knows the distribution, up to any $\varepsilon>0$, if we have access to $O_\varepsilon(n^2)$ samples.